How do I set up weighted target groups for my Application Load Balancer?

 7. (Optional) Set the Group level Stickiness if the target group is sticky.
 With this setting configured, routed requests remain in the target group for the duration of the session.
 The default value is one hour.
 After the duration of stickiness ends, requests are distributed according to the weights of the target group.

-Note: The Application Load Balancer distributes traffic only to the target groups based on their weights.
-However, if all targets in a particular target group fail health checks, the Application Load Balancer doesn't automatically fail over.
-Instead, the Application Load Balancer sends all requests to the other target group.
+Note: The Application Load Balancer distributes traffic to the target groups based on weights.
+However, if all targets in a particular target group fail health checks, then the Application Load Balancer doesn't automatically route the requests to another target group or failover to another target group.
+In this case, if a target group has only unhealthy registered targets, then the load balancer nodes route requests across its unhealthy targets.
+A weighted target group should not be used as a failover mechanism when all the targets are unhealthy in a specific target group.

 For example, if the weight of the first target is 70%, and the second target is 30%, the majority of requests are from the first target group: